 Using EPEI to Mix Production

-Now this is where my views on EPEI, or “Every Part, Every Interval”, start to deviate from Christoph’s explanations and experiences.
+Now, this is where my views on EPEI, or “Every Part, Every Interval”, start to deviate from Christoph’s explanations and experiences.
 The key to this difference in views is related to Christoph’s view of leveling as something that you do in production.
 In his first post, Christoph correctly mentions that leveling in most cases can more correctly be referred to as demand leveling.
 And I’m happy he also refers to measures that counter demand fluctuations and typically are referred to as level selling.
 However, in later posts, leveling is more and more described in the context of directly leveling production.
 For instance when he writes that “EPEI leveling is the creation of a production pattern” or by the use of words like breaking down “production quantities in lots as small as feasible”, “to distribute the production orders evenly “ and that he introduces the compromise to be made with changeover times in the sequence.
 Other hints are that the heijunka box is described as to hold production orders and that this heijunka box should be close to production.
-When described like this, I agree with Christoph that when this use of EPEI – to create and fix a schedule – would be labelled Lean, it would be a disgrace to everything that Lean stands for.
+When described like this, I agree with Christoph that when this use of EPEI – to create and fix a schedule – would be labeled Lean, it would be a disgrace to everything that Lean stands for.

 In my opinion, however, this is a fundamental flaw.
 Leveling is something that you do to demand, not to production directly and the heijunka box that is used to level demand should definitely not be close to production!
 Instead of speaking about production smoothing or fixed repeating sequences and the lot, it is therefore better to explicitly refer to the concept as demand leveling.
 To speak in kanban terminology, you level withdrawal cards, not production cards.
 So demand leveling takes place in another kanban loop than the production kanban loop.
 It mixes and level loads the withdrawal of parts, not directly the production of those parts.

 That you mix and level demand instead of production directly has a fundamental implication.
-It implies that you can mix and level load using the ideal of lot size one, something Christoph later refers to as the ideal of one piece flow.
+It implies that you can mix and level load using the ideal of lot size one, something Christoph later refers to as the ideal of one-piece flow.
 And that is exactly how it should be.
 In the heijunka box you mix and level-load demand using lot size one and fully mixing all product types.
 Therefore I always refer to the heijunka box as being “the perfect customer”.
 The foregoing implies that in pull flow, the resulting pattern in the heijunka box is nothing more or less than an idealized demand pattern that – through the withdrawal of parts – will serve as the starting point for the production kanban loop.
-In that respect, it is important to note that EPEI therefore does not play a role in heijunka and in the withdrawal loop, but in the production loop only.
+In that respect, it is important to note that EPEI, therefore, does not play a role in heijunka and in the withdrawal loop, but in the production loop only.

 Christoph then goes on in his next posts in the series about leveling and EPEI on why it does not work.
 In my opinion, this is based upon the earlier and flawed assumption that leveling takes place in the production loop instead of in the withdrawal loop.
 And don’t get me wrong here.
 Everything Christoph writes about why fixed sequences, fixed quantity schedules fail I agree with!
 However, it is not EPEI leveling that fails, it is the fact that you fixed a schedule into the future that is at the source of these horror stories.
 In other words, he describes why push fails.
 And I cannot agree more with him on that one.